lextm/jekyll-theme-chirpy/_posts/2013-8-31-how-to-migrate-from-blogger-to-wordpress-on-windows-azure.md

 ---
 I used to use a Chinese blogging service called CSDN.
 As it is a closed system which has no open API I experienced difficulties migrating my posts from it to Blogger.

-Recently I finally get tired of Blogger too, due to its service unavailable in China Mainland (not Google’s fault though).
+Recently I finally get tired of Blogger too, due to its service unavailable in China Mainland (not Google's fault though).
 So this time I decided to try out Windows Azure and WordPress.
 <!--more-->

 # MySQL Hosting on Windows Azure Virtual Machine